Preparing for an Optimization

 The Optimization Options Property Pages for Subs+Mains Configurations

 The usage of the term "Shared PEQ Limits" for the main speaker channels is deliberate.
 For subs, "Input PEQ Limits" makes sense because there is a common, mono input channel in the subwoofer DSP device.
-But for main speakers, there is no mono input source.
-However, MSO uses the concept of a shared channel for main speakers nonetheless.
+But for main speakers, there is no such mono input source.
+However, MSO still uses the concept of a shared channel for main speakers.
 This is for filters that will be the same in all main channels.
 If you export e.g. biquad text files for the main channels of a subs+mains configuration, the shared main channel filters are replicated in all individual main channels.

 Having shared filters in main channels is desirable to help prevent imaging problems that could occur with individual main channel EQ.
 MSO gives you the option of both, allowing you to make common adjustments to all main channels that might have fairly loose constraints, while having more restrictive constraints for individual main channel equalization to prevent possible imaging problems.